Salvation Army corps

 Corps are usually led by an officer or married officer couple, who fulfil the role of a pastor in other denominations.
 Officers in these positions are known as "Corps Officers" or COs, and are generally Lieutenants, Captains or Majors.
 Terms for Officers vary in each country and often serve a term from as little as six months to 10 years.
-Appointments are decided on by the countries Territorial or Regional Headquarters with much prayer and planning.
+Appointments are decided on by the countries Territorial or Regional Headquarters.